Increasing importance of cross-functional teams and TestOps

-Okay, everyone from software industry is aware of this flow then why am I highlighting it here?
-This culture of teams working in silos had some advantages like reduced time and cost but more than that it had drawbacks such as less flexibility to changes and adjusting the scope and the whole testing and re-development process, even though looked simplified was more time consuming and was prejudiced in a way that you cannot make any dynamic changes.
+Okay, everyone from the software industry is aware of this flow, then why am I highlighting it here?
+This culture of teams working in silos had some advantages like reduced time and cost but more than that, it had drawbacks such as less flexibility to changes and adjusting the scope, and the whole testing and re-development process, even though it looked simplified, was more time consuming and was prejudiced in a way that you cannot make any dynamic changes.
 Any dynamic change meant a completely new product altogether.

 Changing roles with Agile and DevOps

 Changing models of software development compel teams to be crafted as per goals, timelines, number of sprint cycles, deliverables, and in optimum utilization of available resources.
 This will demand more out of teams and will result in a more synchronized way of operations.
-Agile and DevOps are two different things but the end goal and the means to achieve both have changed roles of many teams involved in different development phases.
+Agile and DevOps are two different things, but the end goal and the means to achieve both have changed the roles of many teams involved in different development phases.
 Developers have a lot to offer in all phases, which means they have more power to change the way of operations.
 And with great power comes great responsibility.
 Developers have widened responsibilities now more than ever that extend from requirements analysis to deployment.
-While your business capabilities teams are working on making the product more reliable and of better quality operations teams can focus on synchronizing and optimizing time and efforts.
+While your business capabilities teams are working on making the product more reliable and of better quality, operations teams can focus on synchronizing and optimizing time and efforts.

-Increasing importance of testing teams and security
+The increasing importance of testing teams and security

-Rather than testing a code written by developers and suggesting changes or finding bugs, they now start writing test cases and scenarios simultaneously with the development team working on coding part.
+Rather than testing a code written by developers and suggesting changes or finding bugs, they now start writing test cases and scenarios simultaneously with the development team working on the coding part.
 DevOps tools are enabling them to automate test cases and spend more time on the product as a whole, maintaining quality throughout development, introducing more and more automation options for continuous integration and continuous deployment and most important of all the security.
 Instead of thinking about security in later stages of development, testers can make sure there is enough attention paid towards security aspects of the application from start.
 In fact, they are the ones who can start continuous security practices like continuous deployment and integration.
 Starting with the security of applications or web interfaces to admin logins.
 This means applying security at application, infrastructure, and pipeline simultaneously and this can be done with Test Driven Security, which is just like Test Driven Development where testers help write tests with the desired level of security first before the actual development starts.